2023-24 Annual Report

 Program Elements

-Purdue Promise is both a scholarship and a support program.
+Purdue Promise is both a scholarship and a support program for students at the West Lafayette and Indianapolis locations.
 The “Once Purdue Promise, Always Purdue Promise” policy is a commitment that students will receive support through graduation.

-• Scholarship: Purdue Promise functions as a gap scholarship, covering remaining financial need after the Division of Financial Aid applies all other eligible aid to scholars’ accounts.
-The 21st Century Scholars award covers tuition and regularly assessed fees, whereas Purdue Promise applies to other elements beyond the cost of attendance: room/board, books, transportation, and miscellaneous expenses.
+• Scholarship: Purdue Promise functions as a gap scholarship, covering remaining financial need after the Division of Financial Aid applies all other eligible aid to a scholar’s account.
+The 21st Century Scholars (TfCS) award covers tuition and regularly assessed fees, whereas Purdue Promise applies to other elements beyond the cost of attendance, including room and board, books, transportation, and miscellaneous expenses.
 Scholarships are both donor-funded and Purdue-funded.

-• Purdue 102: Scholars meet one-on-one with Student Success Coaches (SSCs) during VSTAR to sign their first scholarship contract.
+• Purdue 102: Scholars meet one-on-one with Student Success Coaches (SSCs) during Purdue 102 to sign their first scholarship agreement, learn about services, and review their financial aid package.
 Scholars must agree to participate in the support program to receive the Purdue Promise award.

 • Boiler Gold Rush (BGR): The Purdue Promise support program requires participation in BGR, Purdue’s welcome week experience.
 Purdue Promise covers scholars’ cost of participation.

-• GS 197 – Purdue Promise First-Year Experience Course: The course is offered in the fall semester and designed specifically for Purdue Promise first-year scholars.
-The instructors for the course are scholars assigned to SSC’s.
+• GS 197 – Purdue Promise First-Year Experience Course: This course is offered in the fall semester and designed specifically for Purdue Promise first-year scholars.
+SSCs serve as instructors for the course, and scholars are assigned to their instructor's caseload.
 Scholars meet at least once with coaches outside of class during the semester.

-• GS 405 – Advancing Tomorrow’s Leaders: Preparing for Employment and Life After College: The course is offered in the fall semester and focuses on transition into the workplace, financial literacy, and lifelong financial planning.
+• GS 405 – Advancing Tomorrow’s Leaders, Preparing for Employment and Life After College: This course is offered in the fall semester and focuses on transition into the workplace, financial literacy, and lifelong financial planning.

-• Free Application for Federal Student Aid (FAFSA): We require all Purdue Promise scholars to complete the FAFSA by April 15th annually as part of a student success coaching requirements.
+• Free Application for Federal Student Aid (FAFSA): All Purdue Promise scholars are required to complete the FAFSA by April 15 annually as part of their 21st Century Scholarship requirements.

 • Logging Outreach and Mining Data: SSCs track all interactions with scholars, including details about personal successes and challenges.
-They use this data for evidence-based decision-making and advocacy.
-They regularly respond to “issue lists” to reduce barriers to success.
+This data is used for evidence-based decision-making and advocacy.
+SSCs regularly respond to “issue lists” to reduce barriers to success.

-• 21st Century Scholar Campus Mentor Network: Staff commit to fostering collaborations with campus partners in order to assist participants and to remove barriers to scholars ‘success.
-Staff also encourage scholars’ maximum utilization of personal and professional networks.
+• 21st Century Scholar Campus Mentor Network: Staff commit to fostering collaborations with campus partners in order to assist scholars and remove barriers to their success.
+They also encourage scholars to utilize their personal and professional networks.

 Program Outcomes